Syndicalism: Views on class struggle

 Syndicalists advocated direct action, including working to rule, passive resistance, sabotage, and strikes, particularly the general strike, as tactics in the class struggle, as opposed to indirect action such as electoral politics.
 The IWW engaged in around 30 mostly successful civil disobedience campaigns they deemed free speech fights.
 Wobblies would defy laws restricting public speeches, in order to clog up prisons and court systems as a result of hundreds of arrests, ultimately forcing public officials to rescind such laws.
 Sabotage ranged from slow or inefficient work to destruction of machinery and physical violence.
 French railway and postal workers cut telegraph and signal lines during strikes in 1909 and 1910.

-The final step towards revolution, according to syndicalists, would be a general strike.
-It would be "the curtain drop on a tired old scene of several centuries, and the curtain raising on another", according to Griffuelhes.

-Syndicalists remained vague about the society they envisioned to replace capitalism, claiming that it was impossible to foresee in detail.
+The final step towards revolution according to syndicalists would be a general strike.
+According to Griffuelhes, it would be "the curtain drop on a tired old scene of several centuries, and the curtain raising on another".
+Syndicalists remained vague about the society they envisioned to replace capitalism, stating that it was impossible to foresee in detail.
 Labor unions were seen as being the embryo of a new society in addition to being the means of struggle within the old.
 Syndicalists generally agreed that in a free society production would be managed by workers.
 The state apparatus would be replaced by the rule of workers' organizations.
-In such a society individuals would be liberated, both in the economic sphere but also in their private and social lives.
+In such a society, individuals would be liberated in the economic sphere but also in their private and social lives.